Revised October 2020

 Originally approved October 1984 titled “Guidelines Concerning Work Stoppages and Slowdowns”

-The American College of Emergency Physicians recognizes that situations may arise in which groups of individuals choose to withhold services, thereby affecting health care delivery.
-The College believes that it is the duty of emergency physicians to work for the continuous availability of emergency medical care should a work stoppage occur.
+The American College of Emergency Physicians (ACEP) recognizes that situations may arise in which groups of individuals choose to withhold services, thereby affecting health care delivery.
+ACEP believes that emergency physicians should work for the continuous availability of emergency medical care if a work stoppage occurs.

-Medical professionals who choose to use a work stoppage or collective bargaining should never use collective action that could delay or deny access to emergency care.
+Medical professionals who choose to use a work stoppage or collective bargaining should avoid using collective action that could delay or deny access to emergency care.

 ACEP members should anticipate problems that may arise from a work stoppage or other collective bargaining activities by any health care personnel and seek cooperation of other health professionals to ensure the timely provision of emergency medical care under all conditions.